nielskee/draft-articles/TechnicalHiringPart2.md

 - Never.

-* Coding Assignments
+## Coding Assignments

 If you need to scale up your technical screening, I propose that this is a better way of doing it than the online route.
-** Benefits
+It has many benefits

 - Relevant

 - Tests as well as code

 - Style and expressiveness

 - Used the tools well - Git especially

 - Navigable

-** How to run:
+## How to run

 - Ask candidates to commit regulary

 - Ask candidates to narrate how they're doing in the README

 - Great springboard for f2f
-** Paid assignments
-- Infeasible
-- Unfair

-* Hackathons
+## Hackathons

 I know a lot of companies use these as a talent-spotting mechanism, especially for early careers.
 They're fun, and largely harmless.

-** Refer back to traits problem in part 1
-* Balance
+## Balance

 So now we have a CV, annotated with some notes from a phone conversation, and a homework assignment that's been reviewed by a developer.